What Black Hair Experts Really Think About The Dyson Airstrait Backlash

 Textured hair has long been treated as an afterthought in beauty marketing.
 Telling Black women to manage their expectations around hair products suggests that we’re asking too much when we assume that a tool will work as promised.
 The implication is harmful, especially given that brands often price these products at a premium while delivering subpar results for textured hair.
 This sentiment stops us from holding brands accountable to innovation and reflects broader beauty standards and pressures whereby Black women are simply advised to ‘expect less’.

-Ultimately, if brands want to cater to Black consumers authentically, they need to invest in the insights, engineering, and marketing to meet the specific demands of textured hair (all of which Dyson says it has done).
+Ultimately, if brands want to cater to Black consumers authentically, they need to invest in the insights, engineering and marketing to meet the specific demands of textured hair (all of which Dyson says it has done).
 Inclusivity means more than ticking a box; it means delivering on promises made to each and every customer.
 I do think the Airstrait is worth a shot if you’re hoping to achieve wet-to-straight results quickly, though it’s a considerable investment.
-For silk-press results, recommended tools include the BaByliss PRO Elipsis 3100, $138.59, T3 Lucea ID Flat Iron, $285.48, and Remington PROluxe Straightener S9100, $89.99.
-I’d also suggest Dyson’s Corrale™ Ceramic, $499.99, which is particularly gentle on textured hair that has been processed and is heat-damaged.
+For silk-press results, recommended tools include the BaByliss PRO Elipsis 3100, £108.59, T3 Lucea ID Flat Iron, £223.94 and Remington PROluxe Straightener S9100, £89.99.
+I’d also suggest Dyson’s Corrale™ Ceramic, £299.99, which is particularly gentle on textured hair that has been processed and is heat-damaged.

 Would you try it?